This page is designed to answer the following questions:

 Next of kin vs nearest relative

 An individual that is receiving care or treatment will be asked to provide the name and contact details of their next of kin.
-This can be anyone that the individual feels closet and they will usually be kept informed of the individual’s care (with the individual’s consent).
-The next of kin has no legal rights, however, they may be consulted about the individual’s wishes if they are incapacitated.
+This can be anyone that the individual feels close to and they will usually be kept informed of the individual’s care (with the individual’s consent).
+The next of kin have no legal rights, however, they may be consulted about the individual’s wishes if they are incapacitated.

 The nearest relative is legally defined under the Mental Health Act 1983 and is usually a spouse, parent or child.
 The nearest relative has legal rights under this legislation including: